Skip to main content

 The workout is divided into 60-second segments and for each such segment a partial training load is calculated, which can be assigned to that segment based on the average heart rate of that particular segment.

 The value of the training load does not increase linearly with increasing heart rate.
-Taking into account the fact that more intensive workouts affect the recovery time considerably more (not only because of the strain on the cardiovascular system, but also because of the fatigue of muscles and other systems in our body), we have adopted an exponential function for the calculation.
+Taking into account the fact that more intensive workouts affect the recovery time considerably more (not only because of the strain on the cardiovascular system, but also because of the fatigue of muscles and other systems in our body), we have adopted a power function for the calculation, so that the load rises non-linearly, at an ever-faster rate.
 Thus, the closer we are to the maximum heart rate, the higher the rate of increase in intensity.

 Example

 In the "Accurate calculations" and "General calculations" method, we also took into account the duration of the workout.
-This means that as the length of the training unit increases, for the same intensity of the entire workout, the training load increases gently in an exponential rather than linear manner.
+This means that as the length of the training unit increases, for the same intensity of the entire workout, the training load increases gently in a non-linear (accelerating) rather than linear manner.

 Example